 GRTgaz has also made a commitment to small and medium-sized enterprises (SMEs).
-The company supports local entrepreneurship and the economic attractiveness of the territories by making more than 20% of its purchases from French SMEs in 2022 and pays particular attention to suppliers who are or could find itself in a situation of economic dependence on GRTgaz.
+The company supports local entrepreneurship and the economic attractiveness of the territories by making more than 30% of its purchases made from French SMEs in 2022 and pays particular attention to suppliers who are or could find itself in a situation of economic dependence on GRTgaz.

 Conserving suppliers’ liquidity

 Since 2017, GRTgaz has implemented a Reverse Factoring programme in partnership with BNP Paribas Factor.
 This simple, flexible financing solution allows GRTgaz suppliers to obtain advance payment for invoices under preferential terms.

 To sign up to the programme, go to the BNP Paribas Factor website.

 Since 2016, GRTgaz’s Open Innovation Factory has opened the doors to its participative innovation process.
 The aim is to find innovative solutions to calls for projects in areas linked to new technologies and to the development of new business for GRTgaz, while forging partnerships with SMEs, VSEs, start-ups, mid-caps, laboratories and schools.
 GRTgaz examines its own ecosystem (competitiveness hubs, incubators, clusters, Chamber of Commerce and Industry (CCI), etc.) and at same time posts its thematic topics on a dedicated website to expand its range of options.
 After consideration by the jury, the winning solution for each topic is tested, developed or patented, according to its maturity.